tsurdilo/my-temporal-dockercompose/README.md

 If you read this far you get a little bonus :)

+### What's all included?

+* Postgresql for persistence
+* Temporal server with each role in own container
+* Temporal Web UI
+* Prometheus
+* Grafana set up with default sdk, server, docker system, and postgres monitor dashboards (login disabled via config)
+* Portainer
+* Postgres Exporter (metrics)
+* Otel Collector (setup to work with defualt SpringBoot configs)
+* Jaeger
+* Loki with Grafana datasource set up (in Grafana go to Explore and pick Loki datasource to use LogQL queries)

 ### Health check service containers

 * Frontend (via grpcurl)